Continuing Professional Development

 - A lifelong process.

 For a Continuing Competence Programme to be effective, these elements must be incorporated into the learning activities chosen by the individual.
+Practitioners then need to actively apply what they have learned into their practise.

 Practitioners are required to engage in Continuing Education, Peer and Practice Review and Cultural Development activities.

-Each year around 10% of practitioners are randomly called for Audit.
+Each year 10% of practitioners are randomly called for Audit.
 The purpose of the audit is to gain an overview of the extent to which dietitians are engaging in learning activities that maintain and enhance dietetic practice, to ‘protect the health and safety of the public’.
 The audit is not a form of performance appraisal or a measure of their competence.